RedisLabs/redislabs-docs/content/rs/clusters/configure/rack-zone-awareness.md

     /rs/clusters/configure/rack-zone-awareness/,
 ]
 ---
-Rack-zone awareness is a Redis Enterprise feature that helps to ensure high-availability in the event of a rack or zone failure.
+Rack-zone awareness helps ensure high availability in the event of a rack or zone failure.

 When you enable rack-zone awareness in a Redis Enterprise Software cluster, you assign a rack-zone ID to each node.
 This ID is used to map the node to a physical rack or logical zone.
-The cluster can then ensure that master shards, corresponding replica shards, and associated endpoints are placed on nodes in different racks/zones.
+The cluster can then ensure that master shards, corresponding replica shards, and associated endpoints are placed on nodes in different racks or zones.

-In the event of a rack or zone failure, the replicas and endpoints in the remaining racks/zones are promoted.
+In the event of a rack or zone failure, the replicas and endpoints in the remaining racks and zones are promoted.
 This ensures high availability when a rack or zone fails.

-There is no limitation on the number of rack-zones per cluster; each node can belong to a different rack, or multiple nodes can belong to the same rack.
+There is no limitation on the number of racks and zones per cluster.
+Each node can belong to a different rack or multiple nodes can belong to the same rack.

-Rack-zone awareness affects various cluster, node and database-related actions, such as node rebalancing, node removal, node replacement, shard and endpoint migration, and database failover.
+Rack-zone awareness affects various cluster, node, and database actions, such as node rebalancing, node removal, node replacement, shard and endpoint migration, and database failover.

 ## Cluster and node configuration

 To enable rack-zone awareness, you need to configure it at the cluster, node, and database levels.

-First, enable rack-zone awareness when you initially create the cluster.
+1. Enable rack-zone awareness when you initially create the cluster.

-Now, every time you add a new node to the cluster, define a **rack-zone ID** for the node.
+1. Every time you add a new node to the cluster, define a **rack-zone ID** for the node.

 The rack-zone ID must comply with the following rules: